ARMmbed/mbed-os-5-docs/docs/tools/debug/local_debugging_toolchain.md

 To connect to the debug interface, [pyOCD](https://github.com/mbedmicro/pyOCD) and [OpenOCD](http://openocd.org) support most boards.
 If the debug interface on your board is classified as 'CMSIS-DAP' or 'DAPLink' (most boards), you can use pyOCD.
 If not, use OpenOCD.

-First, make sure you have installed the [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded/4.9/4.9-2015-q3-update) and added it to your PATH.
+First, make sure you have installed the [GNU Arm Embedded Toolchain](https://launchpad.net/gcc-arm-embedded/4.9/4.9-2015-q3-update) and added it to your PATH.
 To verify that you have the correct version installed, open a terminal and run:

 ```
 $ arm-none-eabi-gdb --version